-▶ Follow the hashtag #CanadaPerforms to view 45-60 min musical performance videos online, made possible by National Arts Centre and Facebook.
+▶ Follow #CanadaPerforms on Facebook, Instagram and Twitter to find out about exciting, live online performances, made possible by National Arts Centre and Facebook.

 Visit Music Africa's Youtube channel for the full 10-day festival of African arts and Culture